World War I - Rotary Aero Engines

 but also the Gnome B2 Mono and the Le Rhóne 9 series engines were used.

-The weight of the spinning engine mass created a gyroscopic effect, which would impact the flying characteristics of the airplane.
+Although the often-repeated tales about the gyroscopic effects of rotating engines are sometimes exaggerated, it does impact the flying characteristics of the airplane.
 The induced torque effect into the airframe created

 a limitation for the rotary engines as aircraft grew in size requiring higher RPM and ever greater horsepower.